 Incoming or current students - have you received an external award?
 Be sure to update the School via our online news submission form.

 Many of the McGill University School of Information Studies awards are made possible through generous donations from School alumni and community members.
 Interested in founding or contributing to a scholarship or award for the School of Information Studies?
-Please don't hesitate to contact the School of Information Studies directly.
+Support the School.